cunnie/docs/esxi.md

 ssh root@esxi-1.nono.io
 echo ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIIWiAzxc4uovfaphO0QVC2w00YmzrogUpjAzvuqaQ9tD cunnie@nono.io > /etc/ssh/keys-root/authorized_keys
 ```

+### Install Commercial Certificates

+_[This process may be flawed; we noticed that on reboot, when the vCenter was down, it reverted to a self-signed certificate]_

 Let's install the cert.
 Put the ESXi host in maintenance mode.
 [KB
 Article](https://kb.vmware.com/s/article/2113926) for reference.